 Image courtesy of Unsplash

-We need to learn how to view someone as a friend first.
-Just because a guy said hello to you, or seems interested, doesn’t mean that they want to spend the rest of their life with you, and maybe if you even got to know them for who they really were, you wouldn’t see yourself walking down the aisle to this person.
+As women, we need to learn how to view someone as a friend first.
+Just because a man said hello to you, or seems interested, doesn’t mean that they want to spend the rest of their life with you, and maybe if you even got to know them for who they really are, you wouldn’t see yourself walking down the aisle to said person.

-Someone showing some interest in you, or you both liking each other, should be the key that unlocks the door, to get to know yourselves on a friendship level.
-Not on an exclusive level, not on a dating level, until you guys get to know each other enough, and are comfortable to take things to the next level, or until someone makes their intentions clear enough.
+Someone showing some interest in you, or you both liking each other, should be the key that unlocks the door to get to know yourselves on a friendship level.
+Not on an exclusive level, or a dating level, but until you both get to know each other enough, and are comfortable to take things to the next level, or until someone makes their intentions clear enough.

-Sometimes, when we open up ourselves to friendships with guys, especially if we are attracted to them, we tend to develop feelings quickly.
+Sometimes, when women open up themselves to friendships with men, especially if the women are attracted to the men, they tend to develop feelings quickly.
 But we must always ask ourselves these questions—what is it about this person that I like?
 Okay, okay, he is all that and a bag of chips, but do I actually see myself with this person?
 Do our values align, and is there a future in this?
 Or am I just lonely, and trying to fill a void?
-Or am I just being anxious?
+Or just being anxious?
+Hmmm, food for thought.

-A friend of mine told me this a couple of months ago, she said—“Evi, you must not view every guy you come across as a potential partner; treat him like a friend, first.”
+A friend of mine told me this a year ago, she said—“you must not view every man you come across as a potential partner; treat him like a friend first.”

-Her words stirred me in a different direction, because most times, when I came across men, especially after going through my learning process, I mostly always thought, committed relationships, right off the bat.
-I did not give the friendship a chance to blossom, and even see if they were someone I wanted to be with.
-I set up high expectations, and when they did not meet them, I blamed everyone, including me, but not for the reason of rushing ahead of myself.
+Her words stirred me in a different direction, because most times when I came across men, especially after going through my learning process in relationships, I mostly always thought commitment right off the bat.
+I did not give the friendship a chance to blossom even see if they were someone I wanted to be with.
+I set up high expectations, and when they did not meet them, I blamed everyone including me, but not for the reason of rushing ahead of myself.

-Now when we don’t take the time out, to learn someone, we often find ourselves in the wrong relationships.
-We jump in before finding out if they love God or nah, or have a stank attitude.
-Then somewhere in the middle of the relationship, we start discovering things and be like—if I had known, this guy should have never made it past an acquaintance.
+Now, when we don’t take the time out to learn someone, we often find ourselves in the wrong relationships--Entanglements.
+We jump in before finding out if they love God or not, or even have a stank attitude.
+Then somewhere in the middle of the relationship, we start discovering things and be like—if I had known, this person should have never made it past an acquaintance.

-There are things that we should be discovering about people on a friendship level, like if they love God, or if they are kindhearted, and if their revelations, make us uncomfortable, then we know this is nothing more than a platonic relationship, and then you know the necessary adjustments to make, so you don’t give off the wrong vibes, leading on the other party involved.
+There are things that you should be discovering about people on a friendship level, like if they love God, or if they are kindhearted.
+If you then discover that such revelations make you uncomfortable, then you can deduce that whatever you both have, is not going to be anything more than a platonic relationship.
+Then you know the necessary adjustments to make, so you don’t give off the wrong vibes, leading on the other party involved.

-Don’t go ahead and make assumptions in your head, until someone clearly communicates their intentions towards you, until that happens, treat it as a friendship, first.
+Lastly, don’t go ahead and make assumptions in your head about the person you like and are building a friendship with; until they clearly communicate their intentions towards you.
+Till that happens, treat it as a friendship, first.

 What do you think about this article?
 Leave your comments below, also remember to like, share and subscribe, never to miss an update on Let’s Talk Nation.